paulscherrerinstitute/std_detector_buffer/README.md

 # Standard Detector Buffer

+**Warning** Currently there is an active development ongoing - `master` branch might be unstable until CI system is established.

 We aim to unify all detectors currently used at PSI under a common solution.

 ## Design goals

 - Simplest thing that works.
   - Save time and iterate more quickly.
   - Less moving parts, easier to debug.
   - Avoid external libraries as much as possible.
 - Start optimizing only when things break.
   - Many optimization possibilities, but not actually needed.
     - Makes possible to refactor and change code faster.
 - Small debuggable and profileable processes.
     - Needs to be able to run on your local machine in a debugger.